-Observers are required to report the non-target catch of benthic invertebrates in bottom fisheries, and the corresponding data is submitted to the Observer database at the SIOFA Secretariat.
-The HBHCatchEffort database also contains information on benthic invertebrate taxa non-target catches.
+Observers are required to report the incidental catch of benthic invertebrates in bottom fisheries, and the corresponding data is submitted to the Observer database at the SIOFA Secretariat.
+The HBHCatchEffort database also contains information on benthic invertebrate taxa incidental catches.

-In 2020, sponges and corals were the most important (by weight) benthic invertebrate taxa caught in SIOFA bottom fisheries (Table 4).
-Note that an exemption was in place for CCPs to have the required observer coverage in their bottom fisheries during 2020, due to the restrictions imposed by the COVID pandemic.
+Corals and sponges were the most caught (by weight) benthic invertebrates in SIOFA bottom fisheries (Table 5).
+Note that an exemption was in place for CCPs to have the required Scientific Observer coverage in their bottom fisheries during 2020 and 2021, due to the restrictions imposed by the COVID pandemic.